Sexual Harassment Attorneys

 According to the U.S. Department of Labor, there are two main types of unlawful harassment in the workplace: Quid Pro Quo Harassment (or “this for that”), and Hostile Work Environment Harassment.
 Sexual harassment could be either or both.
-If you are being sexually harassed at work, contact one of our lawyers today for a free consultation.
+If you are being sexually harassed at work, contact one of our sexual harassment attorneys today for a free consultation.

 What Is Sexual Harassment?